ayylol/tree_modelling/README.md

 TODO:
-- Finish mesh class implementation
+- Add vertex struct to mesh class
 - Finish grid implementation
 - Start on voxel automata for skeleton
 - Start on voxel automata for tree strands